Ever had a healthy gut chia pudding? If not, soon you will.

 What you’ll need (for sure)

-- 8oz jar (I always use a recycled one from my homemade nut butters)
+- 8oz jar (I always use recycled mason jars from my homemade nut butter)

 Optional (and bonus) items